-For long interaction times, the result is Bragg scattering of a wave by the standing light-wave where the particle with an initial momentum $\vecp = \hbar\veck$ transfers a photon from the $-\veck$ beam to the $+\veck$ beam via stimulated emission.
-After the interaction, the particle's momentum is $\vecp = -\hbar\vecp$.
+For long interaction times this potential produces Bragg scattering of a particle by the standing light-wave, where the particle with an initial momentum $\vecp = \hbar\veck$ transfers a photon from the $-\veck$ beam to the $+\veck$ beam via stimulated emission.
+After the interaction, the particle's momentum is $\vecp = -\hbar\veck$.
 The reverse process is also possible where the particle's momentum is initially $\vecp = -\hbar\veck$ and the interaction transfers a photon from beam $+\veck$ to beam $-\veck$.
-This force is derivable from a potential\cite{Gaponov.Miller242.1958} and is practically conservative if we ignore the very small quantum fluctuations\cite{Cook976.1980, Gordon.Ashkin1606.1980}.
-The energy is maintained over long periods of time, with electrons and the light field exchanging $\pm 2\hbar\veck$ of momentum in a periodic motion described as Pendell\"osung oscillations.\footnote{Named Pendell\"osung after the pendulum-like motion of the particle.}
+This force is derivable from a potential\cite{Gaponov.Miller242.1958} and is practically conservative if we ignore the very small quantum fluctuations.\cite{Cook976.1980, Gordon.Ashkin1606.1980, Javanainen2519.1981} The energy is maintained over long periods of time, with electrons and the light field exchanging $\pm 2\hbar\veck$ of momentum in a periodic motion described as Pendell\"osung oscillations.\footnote{Named after the pendulum-like motion of the particle.}